-Join Kelley Hecker for an in-depth discussion in this video Next steps, part of Build a Match 3 Game with Unity.
+Join Kelley Hecker for an in-depth discussion in this video Next steps, part of Building a Match 3 Game with Unity.

 - [Voiceover] I hope you've enjoyed this course…and that you're ready to take your game to the next level.…As you bring this game closer to release,…here's some things you might want to consider.…While we've covered a lot in this course…there's many more things you can do to polish your game.…For example, right now we don't reshuffle the board…when there's no possible matches.…You'll probably want to shuffle the board…so that the player doesn't get deadlocked.…You might also want to make it…so that the initial board doesn't have any matches on it,…so that pieces don't get cleared right as the game starts.…